joelparkerhenderson/objectives-and-key-results/README.md

 "OKRs are done right in tons of places, just that when they are done right people don't notice them much because they aren't meant to be a thing you notice much.
 Its first and foremost a thing managers should be engaged with since it helps them organize with each other, individual employees should barely be aware OKRs are even a thing at the company."

+"The times I've seen OKRs and metrics used effectively, they met two criteria.
+(1) it was always a metric closely aligned with what customers want and which drives revenue for the company; and (2) it didn't just impose a requirement to do work, it also provided political cover for not doing other, competing work."

+"Ideally management is working with IC teams to set good Key Results.
+Management shares context of what's important (objectives) and IC teams propose good quantitative measures (key results) of how they'll achieve it."

+"Communicating consistently the priorities and tradeoffs the company wants to make as they get larger is a hopeful use of OKRs.
+In small teams/companies “the right thing” can be obvious and the team can operate in a shared headspace with low cycle time to discuss and decide tradeoffs when they arise.
+This gets really problematic at scale."

+"Objectives are always inevitably a thing.
+OKRs make the implicit explicit."

+"High level OKRs should be set by the company to steer the ship, and engineering OKRs should align with the company OKRs.
+Thus, the roadmap is defined by the OKRs - that's the whole point."

+"The big value add from OKRs is legibility outside your team/org.
+OKRs are about making your goals and work easily understandable, because the alternatives don’t scale as well.
+Start with the question of what you want to make visible to the org, and make sure you craft your OKRs to highlight that part of the roadmap."

+"OKRs are just another word for priority.
+You have an infinite amount of “could do” and a limited amount of “must do”, and “must” is very rarely clear a year or more out in any measurable sense.
+So eventually we come to “support the overriding mission”, and record everything we do, and we can retroactively look to see who contributed most."

+"There's never enough time to do everything that's planned or necessary and OKRs should be the tool that lets you resolve the conflicts.
+Ship feature X or fix the infrastructure?
+"X is in OKRs, let's work on X".
+"X is not in OKRs and we have KR to get Y% success on auto-deployments, let's fix infrastructure".
+What I definitely don't want is "do OKRs and also do roadmap".
+The only things that should not be in the OKRs are ones where prioritization is trivial (like "fix critical outages")."

 ### Mixed